Why Should You Own The Trade Desk?

 The transition from traditional advertising to programmatic advertising is a clear and unavoidable trend.
 In time, traditional cable TV will be topped by internet-powered TV and mobile platforms, and the services provided by TTD allows it to take full advantage of such a trend in a massive advertising market.
 Marketing will become technology driven and consumer behavior is also changing rapidly, therefore, the role TTD plays and the value-add it brings will be incredibly valuable.
 Being the leader in programmatic advertising will give TTD a faster growth rate than the overall industry.
 The success it has had in recent years should continue, if not better, in the upcoming years.

-The potential reward in TTD could be huge and the risks are more than justified.
+The potential reward in TTD could be huge, and the risks are more than justified.
 We believe that the management team has the strategies in place, in areas of global expansion, mobile, and connected TV, to capture large growth in the next 10 years.
 We see TTD as a long-term winner, even though the stock is trading at a high multiple, investors seeking growth shouldn’t shy away from TTD because the overall trend is indeed in its favor and they have the technology, client trust, innovation, and corporate culture for a great appreciation.

 Disclosure: I am/we are long TTD.